qnn/qnn-weixin/README.md

 Start app in production mode:

-    grunt start
+    jake start

 Or you can start app locally in development mode:

     npm start

+To see more jake tasks, run ``jake``.

+    jake start     # forever start
+    jake restart   # forever restart
+    jake stop      # forever stop
+    jake list      # forever list

 To see more grunt tasks, run ``grunt --help``.
-To test this app, run ``npm test``.

     Available tasks
-            status  Check status of the app.
-           details  Check JSON status of the app. start_only  Start/restart the app.
-         stop_only  Stop the app.
-         kill_only  Kill the app.
-             start  Alias for "status", "start_only", "status" tasks. restart  Alias for "start" task.
-              stop  Alias for "stop_only", "status" tasks.
-              kill  Alias for "kill_only", "status" tasks.
          menu:show  Show current Weixin menu.
        menu:update  Update current Weixin menu.
       menu:destroy  Destroy current Weixin menu.
              token  Update token file.
              coord  Find coordinates.

+To test this app, run ``npm test``.

+Forever is still used and not to use pm2 for now because pm2 has [process-spawn problem](https://github.com/Unitech/pm2/issues/235) and its cluster mode has [compatibility problems](https://github.com/Unitech/pm2/issues/231) in node v0.10.

 Menu
 ----